-Visualize the touch points from their perspective to ensure you are addressing them with an interesting and personal dialogue rather than a selfish monologue.
-Normally, a relationship will last longer when both parts are listening to, and understand each other.
+When working with the customer lifecycle, you visualize the touchpoints from their perspective to ensure you are addressing them with an interesting and personal dialogue.
+Rather than a selfish monologue.
+Normally, a relationship will last longer when both parts are listening to and understand each other.

-Voyado provides you with necessary tools, such as customer data, channels and triggers to enable a personal and real-time dialogue.
+Voyado provides you with the necessary tools, such as customer data, channels, and triggers to enable a personal and real-time dialogue.
 With all prerequisites in place, you can focus on the fun part – talking to your customers in a personal and surprisingly relevant way.

 Talk to the customers on their terms, and always meet them at the right time with a proper message.
 Don’t disturb them if you don’t have anything important to say.

 In the world of Voyado, a customer lifecycle starts at recruitment and ends after several months (approx. 24-36) of inactivity.
-In between there are a lots of reward-and-retain activities you should perform so the customers don’t become inactive.
+In between, there are lots of reward-and-retain activities you should perform so the customers don’t become inactive.

-Why should customers join your program?
+Why should customers join your loyalty program?
 Why will it benefit them?
-Be clear about what they can expect, what type of communication and benefits they will receive.
-Nominate store ambassadors who will be responsible for spreading the words in store.
+Be clear about what they can expect, what type of communication, and what benefits they will receive.
+Nominate store ambassadors who will be responsible for spreading the words in-store.
 Online – great information and UX are your ambassadors.
 The process to sign up must be both obvious and smooth.

 Retain and Develop

-In this phase you work with both ad-hoc campaigns and smart automations.
-For example, you can follow up on a purchase with tips on how to use something or accessories that go well with it, congratulate customers on birthdays with a promotion or send a reminder if they’ve left something in their cart.
+In this phase, you work with both ad-hoc campaigns and smart automation.
+For example, you can follow up on a purchase with tips on how to use something or accessories that go well with it, congratulate customers on birthdays with a promotion, or send a reminder if they’ve left something in their cart.